microsoft/vscode-docs/blogs/2022/03/08/the-tutorial-problem.md

 Writing a great tutorial isn't easy.
 I should know - I've written a lot of them, and not every one was a smashing success.

-As it turns out making a great tutorial isn't about _what_ you write, it's about how whether developers can be successful without having to read every word.
-In this article we'll look how dev containers can reduce the errors a user might encounter, and how the [Laravel PHP project](https://laravel.com/) elegantly implements this in their own tutorials to great effect.
+As it turns out making a great tutorial isn't about **what** you write, it's about whether developers can be successful without having to read every word.
+In this article, we'll look how development containers can reduce the errors a user might encounter, and how the [Laravel PHP project](https://laravel.com/) elegantly implements this in their own tutorials to great effect.

 ## Nobody reads

-Our very own tutorial on [How to use Remote Containers in Visual Studio Code](https://docs.microsoft.com/learn/modules/use-docker-container-dev-env-vs-code/) has long had low completion rates - about 4 - 6%.
+Our very own tutorial on [how to use Remote Containers in Visual Studio Code](https://docs.microsoft.com/learn/modules/use-docker-container-dev-env-vs-code/) has long had low completion rates - about 4 - 6%.

 ![dev containers learn module screenshot](dev-containers-tutorial-screenshot.png)

 To figure out where people were giving up, we conducted user studies and watched as people tried to complete our tutorial.
 It was...painful.

 It was immediately clear why people couldn't complete the tutorial: **Nobody was reading it**.
 People skipped right over the instructions and went directly to the action steps.
-Inevitably, they would get stuck because they made an error they wouldn't have made if they had read the instructions.
+Inevitably, they would get stuck because they made an error that they wouldn't have made if they had read the instructions.

 Penn State Professor [John M. Carroll](https://jcarroll.ist.psu.edu/) talks about this in his seminal book, [The Nurnberg Funnel - Designing Minimalist Instruction for Practical Computer Skill](https://mitpress.mit.edu/books/nurnberg-funnel).
-He writes, "[learners] are too busy learning to make much use of the instruction.
+He writes, "[Learners] are too busy learning to make much use of the instruction.
 This is the paradox of sense making."

 I can relate to this, and you probably can too.
 When I'm going through a tutorial, my eyes are scanning for blocks of code because I'm trying to learn by doing.
 I'm literally too busy learning to read the instructions.